agentauthco/agentauth/packages/agentauth-core/README.md

 console.log(isValid); // true
 ```

-## Core Primitives
+## Identity Primitive

-AgentAuth is built on three fundamental primitives that work together to provide a complete identity system.
-Each primitive serves a specific purpose and was chosen for both technical and practical reasons.
+The AgentAuth identity primitive consists of three components that work together to provide a complete, self-contained identity system.
+Each component serves a specific purpose and was chosen for both technical and practical reasons.

 ### AgentAuth Token (`agentauth_token`)

-**What it is:** A secp256k1 private key with an `aa-` prefix, formatted as 64 characters of hex.
+**What it is:** A secp256k1 private key with an `aa-` prefix, formatted as 64 characters of hex, used for signing and authentication.

 ```
 Format: aa-[64 hex characters]